Chinmay-47/vizml/README.md

 - Accepting external data from users for custom visualizations
 - Documentation for the sub-modules
 - Extending the project to visualize more algorithms
+- Additional visualizations to existing algorithms and dashboards

 <br>

 ## Running Tests
-After installing in editable mode, run the following commands from the project root directory.
+After installing in editable mode, run the following commands from the project root directory to run all the tests.
 ```
 mypy src tests
 flake8 src tests